 A: The Career Services strategy is designed to meet the needs of law students in each year of study.
 The program includes individualized counseling, self-assessment, a general investigation of career opportunities and specific career search techniques, along with assistance in professional development materials.
 A job bulletin board announces openings for internships, clerkships, associate positions, and other law-related opportunities.
 It also promotes numerous judicial clerkships available nationwide.
 Please see the "Statistics" section above for information on Bar passage and job placement.

 Q: What opportunities are available for prospective and/or admitted students to visit the Regent campus?

 A: We encourage all prospective students to schedule a visit to our campus.
 We believe that a visit to the Regent community will reveal significant information about the mission of the school and your potential place within our community.
 The invitation to visit Regent is a standing one and can be geared toward individual schedules.
 A list of our organized program dates and chat nights can be found at www.regent.edu/lawvisit.

 Q: Does Regent provide academic support to students?
 Is it open to all students or only to students who are in academic jeopardy?

-A: All students are invited to participate in the academic support services provided by the law school under the direction of Associate Dean for Student Affairs Natt Gantt and Assistant Professor of Law and Associate Director Gloria Whittico.
-As a part of the application process, the Admissions Committee identifies selected students to participate in the Academic Success Program if those students possess a strong likelihood of success in law school, but would especially benefit from an extended orientation due to their LSAT score, undergraduate GPA, or other factors, such as their undergraduate major or the length of time since they have been enrolled in an academic program.
+A: All students are invited to participate in the academic support services provided by the law school under the direction of Professor and Director of Academic Success and Advising Natt Gantt and Assistant Professor of Law and Associate Director Gloria Whittico.
+As a part of the application process, the Admissions Committee identifies selected students to participate in the Academic Success Program if those students possess a strong likelihood of success in law school but would especially benefit from an extended orientation due to their LSAT score, undergraduate GPA, or other factors, such as their undergraduate major or the length of time since they have been enrolled in an academic program.
 The Summer Program is not a performance-based or trial admissions program.
 All participants are expected to continue with their studies in the fall semester.